 In trying to sidestep any bad publicity, UNC’s board of governors created a scandal far more stupid and confounding than would have existed had it stood tall against Confederate sympathizers and beaten them in court.
 Now, short $2.5 million and weighted with a scandal that will probably only gain traction with a few soon-to-be-filed public records requests, the board will have to answer a number of questions about its reasoning.

 *This article previously called Doucette a University of North Carolina alumnus, which he is not.
-We regret the error.
+It also mischaracterized the person who discovered Julian Carr’s speech, and when.